 Looking to catch up with the current state of affairs in college admissions right now?
-Tune in for the latest top tips from Empowerly counselor Alix for the scoop.
+Tune in for the latest top tips from former Stanford admissions officer and Empowerly counselor Alix for the scoop.
+In this interview, we discuss both the Stanford application process and how these trends play out on a larger scale.

 What are the most common concerns for students and families looking at college applications right now?